A 6 DAY ADVENTURE

 1 – 2 people $ 800 USD per person

 3 – 4 people $ 700 USD per person

 5 or more people $ 600 USD per person

 Children under 12 years of age pay half this price.

 *please note that by paying via Paypal there is a 3% surcharge.

-One night a hotel in Tarakan
+1 night in Hotel in Tarakan

 Contact David Metcalf:

 David Metcalf is a resident of Bali and has been travelling, writing and photographing throughout Indonesia for the past decade.
 David has held several exhibitions in Jakarta and Bali since 2002.
 He opened Taksu Photo Gallery in Ubud, Bali, in 2015 and uses the power of photography to educate and encourage positive social change.

 David leads photography tours to Bali and Java, the USA, Myanmar, India and other destinations.
 He is involved in many projects in Kalimantan supporting Dayak culture and the environment.